matrix-org/mjolnir/docs/setup.md

 After installation, create a room, and ensure the mjolnir has joined.
 This will be your "management room".

-If you're using pantalaimon, this room can be encrypted.
-If you're not using pantalaimon, this room **can not** be encrypted.
+It is highly recommended that this room be encrypted.
+Ensure that you have properly configured your mjolnir to use encryption in the configuration.

 Acquire the room ID of this room, in Element Web you can find this via `(Room Name) -> Settings -> Advanced -> "Internal Room ID"`.